The Welsh Rucksack

 Whether you’re on campus or on the trail, our Welsh Rucksack has the quality and versatility you need.
 Featuring exterior and interior pockets, secure buckle closures, and our thick, full-grain leather, the Welsh Rucksack is utility, comfort, and style, all in one.

-The thick, full-grain leather used for your Welsh Mtn bag may come with its own unique marks not pictured here.
+The thick, full-grain leather used for your Welsh Mtn product may come with its own unique marks not pictured here.
 Please see item details for additional information.

 - Handcrafted in the U.S.A.

 - Full-grain leather, brass buckles, copper rivets